creativescala/creative-scala/book/src/pages/polygons/04-creative.md

 @:solution

-I made a few mistakes in calculating the vertex that is joined to the current vertex, but got it right after a little while.
+I made a few mistakes in calculating the vertex that is joined to the current vertex, so don't feel bad if it took you a little while to work out the maths.
 Once again, the core is a structural recursion over the natural numbers.
 No styling in this code because I separately styled the three star polygons in the example above.

 ```scala mdoc:silent
 def starPolygon(sides: Int, radius: Int, skip: Int): Image = {